 Plan well in advance Shipping a vehicle requires a lot more care and attention than shipping a package and as a result, it can take a lot longer.
 If you are going to require your vehicle on your arrival then leave plenty of time for the shipment and if you won’t be there to accept the delivery then be sure to have someone you trust there for its arrival.
 Delays are common on long road journeys so try to be patient and have a plan B in case your car is delayed in transit.

 Choose whether you want your car covered or not When shipping a vehicle there are few options available to you, and which one you choose will depend on the speed at which you need your car and how much you are willing to pay.
-Below are four of the most common shipment options available:
+When moving house and considering shipping your car, it’s essential to keep these five important factors in mind, including selecting a reputablecar shipping company to handle the transportation with utmost care and professionalism.
+Below are five of the most common shipment options available:

 Enclosed trailer People with expensive vehicles or classic cars often choose the enclosed auto shipping option as shipping your car enclosed is the safest option for transporting your vehicle and will keep it protected from damage by rocks, the weather and other debris that could come from the road.
 Enclosed transportation is more expensive than other options such as an open transporter, this is because there are less enclosed trailers on the road and they specialize in hauling a smaller percentage of the auto freight.

 Open transporter Shipping your vehicle on an open transporter is cheaper than shipping it on an enclosed trailer.
 Open transporters are the most common method of car transportation with 90% of all auto transportation carried out in this way.
 One benefit of using an open carrier over a closed carrier is that they are more widely available meaning you are more likely to find someone able to ship your car at the time you want them to.